SystemsDK

 GitLab

-GitLab is an open source code repository and collaborative software development platform for large DevOps and DevSecOps projects.
-GitLab is free for individuals.
-GitLab offers a location for online code storage and capabilities for issue tracking and CI/CD.
+GitLab is an open-source code repository and collaborative software development platform for DevOps and DevSecOps projects.
+It offers online code storage, issue tracking capabilities, and built-in CI/CD.

 Bitbucket

-Bitbucket is Git repository management solution designed for professional teams.
-It gives you a central place to manage git repositories, collaborate on your source code and guide you through the development flow.
+Bitbucket is a Git repository management solution designed for professional teams.
+It gives you a central place to manage Git repositories, collaborate on source code, and guide you through the development flow.